 Yona sighed.
 On the one hand, she wished Hak wouldn't keep calling Kija 'White Snake' to rile him up.
 On the other, she couldn't begrudge Hak his little bit of fun.
 He used to smile a lot more when they still lived at the castle... when her father was still alive.

 Yona pushed away that unhappy thought, determined to enjoy the sunrise before returning to camp.
-Yun would be up soon to get breakfast ready and would worry if he or any of the others found her missing.
+Yun would be up soon to get breakfast ready and would worry if he found her missing.
 So would the others for that matter.